-- 2. The covered service member is: - a.
+2. The covered service member is:

+- a.
 Undergoing medical treatment, recuperation, or therapy; - b.
 In outpatient status; or - c.
-On the temporary disability retired list, for a serious injury or illness. - 3.
-This leave will not exceed 26 workweeks during a "single 12 month period."
+On the temporary disability retired list, for a serious injury or illness.

+3. This leave will not exceed 26 workweeks during a "single 12-month period."
 The calculation of the "single 12 month period" begins with the first day the eligible employee takes family and medical leave to care for the covered service member and ends 12 months after that date, regardless of the method used to determine leave availability for other FMLA-qualifying reasons.
-If an employee does not exhaust his or her 26 workweeks of Military Caregiver Leave during this "single 12 month period," the remainder of leave is forfeited.
-A married couple employed by MSM is limited to a combined total of 26 workweeks to care for a covered service member when both are eligible for FMLA leave. - 4.
-Eligible employees may not take this type of leave to care for former members of the Armed Forces, National Guard and Reserves or members who are on the permanent disability retired list.
+If an employee does not exhaust his or her 26 workweeks of Military Caregiver Leave during this "single 12-month period," the remainder of leave is forfeited.
+A married couple employed by MSM is limited to a combined total of 26 workweeks to care for a covered service member when both are eligible for FMLA leave.

+4. Eligible employees may not take this type of leave to care for former members of the Armed Forces, National Guard and Reserves or members who are on the permanent disability retired list.

 Any leave taken for reasons stated in sections A and/or B will be designated as FMLA leave by the Human Resources Department.
-The maximum FMLA leave may not exceed 26 workweeks for employees with qualifying events that pertain to both sections A and B in a single 12 month period.
+The maximum FMLA leave may not exceed 26 workweeks for employees with qualifying events that pertain to both sections A and B in a single 12-month period.
 Married couples employed by MSM are limited to a combined total of 12 workweeks of leave for the birth or placement of a child or to care for a child after its birth or placement and to care for a parent with a serious health condition when both are eligible for FMLA leave in a single 12 month period.
-Finally, a married couple employed by MSM is limited to a combined total of 26 workweeks of leave for the birth or placement of a child or to care for a child after its birth or placement and to care for a parent with a serious health condition or to care for a covered service member with a serious injury or illness in a single 12 month period.
+Finally, a married couple employed by MSM is limited to a combined total of 26 workweeks of leave for the birth or placement of a child or to care for a child or to care for a child after its birth or placement and to care for a parent with a serious health condition or to care for a child after its birth or placement and to care for a parent with a serious health condition or to care for a child or to care for a child after its birth or placement and to care for a parent with a serious health condition or to care for a child after its birth or placement and to care for a parent with a serious health condition or to care for a child after its birth or placement and to care for a parent with a serious health condition or to care for a child after its birth or placement and to care for a parent with a serious health condition or to care for a covered service member with a serious injury or illness in a single 12 month period.